microchad/bw/src/routes/docs/generating-entropy-grids.md

 Hex Grids draw from the corresponding alphanumeric hexadecimal character set, with base 16.
 There are some but relatively few people who would want to use this - those that do will need no further expansion here on how they are used.

 > The four types of Entropy Grids that the Entropy Grid Generator produces do NOT co-respond to each other.
 They will ALL be different to one another, and to each successive one that is generated.
 They should therefore be treated as unique Entropy Grids.
-We recommend choosing to standardise on one type of Entropy Grid and sticking with it.
+We recommend choosing to standardise on one type of Entropy Grid (e.g. Word Grid) and sticking with it.

 OK.
 That's the grids covered; let's move to the next section to start creating your Border Wallet.